Royal Ulster Rifles: Post-war

 The Battle of the Imjin River began on 22 April 1951 with the goal of taking Seoul.
 By 25 April 1951, the Brigade was ordered to withdraw as the Communist forces were threatening to encircle it.
 With virtually no cover and seriously outnumbered, the Royal Ulster Rifles came under heavy fire as they withdrew to a blocking position.
 The Brigade was able to hold its position, despite fierce fighting, and neutralized the effectiveness of the Sixty-fourth Chinese Communist Army.
 Although the enemy's offensive had come within 5 miles of Seoul, the capital had been saved.
 At the time, the Times reported the Battle of Imjin River concluding with: The fighting 5th wearing St George and the Dragon and the Irish Giants with the Harp and Crown have histories that they would exchange with no one.
 As pride, sobered by mourning for fallen observes how well these young men have acquitted themselves in remotest Asia.
 The parts taken by the regiments may be seen as a whole.
 The motto of the Royal Ulster Rifles may have the last word Quis Separabit (who shall separate us).

 As a result of this action, members of the Royal Ulster Rifles were awarded two Distinguished Service Orders, two Military Crosses, two Military Medals, and three men were Mentioned in Despatches.
 When the area was recaptured, a memorial was erected to the 208 men killed or missing after the battle.
 It stood overlooking the battlefield until 1962 when Seoul's growth threatened to consume it, and it was carried by HMS Belfast back to Ireland where it was the focus of St Patrick's Barracks in Ballymena.
 When the barracks closed in 2008, the Imjin River Memorial was again moved, this time to the grounds of the Belfast City Hall.

 The Regiment continued to accept recruits from the rest of Ireland; for example, almost 50% of personnel in the 1st Battalion who arrived in Korea in 1950 were Irish nationals.

+The regiment was deployed to Cyprus during the Cyprus Emergency.
+On 1 September 1958, in the village of Liopetri, the regiment were attacked by an EOKA team of four who were all subsequently killed in the ensuing fire fight.

 In July 1968 the Royal Ulster Rifles amalgamated with the Royal Inniskilling Fusiliers and the Royal Irish Fusiliers to form the Royal Irish Rangers (27th (Inniskilling), 83rd and 87th).